Online Banking Security

 - Choose strong passwords and protect them from others, even family members who should not have access to your account information.

 - Never give out your bank account or debit card numbers, online banking account logins and passwords, PINs, Social Security number, or any other important private financial information in response to an unsolicited call or email.
 (Once provided to us at account opening, we will NEVER initiate contact with you and ask for your Social Security number, bank account or debit card number, password, or PIN.
 If you contact us, we may ask you to verify one or more as a means of identification, but we will never call or email you and ask for this information unsolicited.)

 - Keep track of your debit card, and never give out your PIN or write it on your card.

 - Alert us immediately of any suspicious activity.

 - Inform us of any extended or international travel where you plan to use your debit card, or any unusual, high-dollar debit card purchases so we can help minimize any inconvenience.

-- Talk to us about any major life changes such as an upcoming marriage or divorce, the birth of child, the loss of a spouse or other joint account owner, a new employer, big move, or any other situation that may require making account changes or other important financial decisions.
+- Talk to us about any major life changes such as an upcoming marriage or divorce, the birth of a child, the loss of a spouse or other joint account owner, a new employer, big move, or any other situation that may require making account changes or other important financial decisions.

-To learn more about preventing check fraud, scams, phishing, identity theft, debit card fraud, and many other financial education topics, please visit our Financial Resource Center, call or stop by any location at your convenience.
+To learn more about preventing check fraud, scams, phishing, identity theft, debit card fraud, and many other financial education topics, please visit our Financial Resource Center; call or stop by any location at your convenience.
 We appreciate the opportunity to be your bank!